Danetre and Southbrook Learning Village

-Danetre and Southbrook Learning Village (DSLV) is an academy school and sixth form for pupils aged 3 to 19, located in Daventry, Northamptonshire, England.
+DSLV E-ACT Academy (Danetre and Southbrook Learning Village) is an academy school and sixth form for pupils aged 3 to 19, located in Daventry, Northamptonshire, England.

-DSLV was formed from the merger of Danetre School, Southbrook Infant and Nursery School and Southbrook Junior School in September 2012.
+DSLV E-ACT Academy was formed from the merger of Danetre School, Southbrook Infant and Nursery School and Southbrook Junior School in September 2012.
 The academy is 1 of 28 sponsored by E-ACT.